 Shadow Chancellor Warns SNP Food Price Cap Could Cause Undersupply

-Shadow chancellor Sir Mel Stride has warned that SNP plans to impose a cap on the price of staple foods could lead to reduced supplies in shops across Scotland.
-The Conservative MP raised concerns while campaigning in Edinburgh on Friday, arguing that government intervention in markets might result in “some form of rationing, undersupply”.
+Shadow chancellor Sir Mel Stride has warned that SNP plans to cap the price of staple foods could lead to reduced supplies in Scottish shops.
+The Conservative MP said that intervening in markets could result in “some form of rationing, undersupply”.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-The shadow chancellor also raised concerns about SNP demands for a second independence referendum if the party wins an overall majority on Thursday.
-He said this would create “more uncertainty” for businesses and the economy, calling it a “sideshow and a major distraction”.
+The shadow chancellor also raised concerns about SNP demands for a second independence referendum, saying it would create “more uncertainty” for businesses and the economy.
+Mr Findlay urged voters to use the “peach-coloured ballot paper” to stop an SNP majority.

 Pickt after-article banner — collaborative shopping lists app with family illustration